bedops/bedops/docs/content/reference/statistics/bedmap.rst

         --sweep-all           Ensure <map-file> is read completely (helps to prevent broken pipes).
         --version             Print program information.

-      overlap options (At most, one may be selected.
+      Overlap Options (At most, one may be selected.
 By default, --bp-ovr 1 is used):
        --------
         --bp-ovr <int>           Require <int> bp overlap between elements of input files.
         --exact                  First 3 fields from <map-file> must be identical to <ref-file>'s.